umts/bojangles/README.md

 You can also test the process as you like with:

-> bundle exec rake bojangles:go
+> bundle exec rake bojangles:run

 # How does it work?